craig-m/mpcontainer/README.md

 # MPContainer

-Music Player Container 🔊 - A streaming Jukebox setup.
+Music Player Container 🔊 - A streaming Jukebox setup built around MPD.

-Moving the programs I like, and refuse to give up, into the modern world of browsers and containers.
+Moving the CLI programs I like, and refuse to give up, into the modern world of browsers and containers.
 For learning and fun, not profit.

+See screenshots of the [front](docs/screenshot_pub.png) and [admin](docs/screenshot_admin.png) web interfaces.

 ## build status